solidsnack/macaroon/README.md

 -----------------------

 The audit tables are indifferent to migrations -- they do not store any row data.

-The temporal tables have columns that contain whole rows from the logged tables, so migrations will transparently upgrade the temporal tables, too.
-This is good and bad.
-It's good because migrations won't break logging; it's bad because migrations are going to hit not only the present state but also all past states.
+The temporal tables store `JSONB`, so they're also indifferent to migrations.